 Description This is a priority need since West Virginia's existing inventory of affordable housing does not meet current need for individuals and families at or below 60% AMI, which includes extremely low-income and low-income populations.
 WVHDF will provide HOME funds through its HOME CHDO and HOME Rental Programs to increase the supply of affordable residential rental housing through acquisition, new construction, and/or rehabilitation.
 As a result, increased affordable residential rental units will be available to extremely low- and low-income individuals and families.
 Basis for Relative Priority The 2019 WVHDF Housing Needs Assessment recognizes the need for increased affordable housing.
 The Con Plan Community Needs Assessment survey respondents ranked Homeowner Rehabilitation and Rental Housing as the most important HOME-eligible activities.
 The USDA RD 504 Program provides funds for homeowner rehabilitation.
-Since available funding sources are limited for the low-income population and to prevent the replication of programs accompanied with the acknowledgement that the USDA RD 504 Program can address most of the homeowner rehabilitation in the state.
+Since available funding sources are limited for the low- income population and to prevent the replication of programs accompanied with the acknowledgement that the USDA RD 504 Program can address most of the homeowner rehabilitation in the state.
 In addition, the WVHDF Affordable Housing Program offers funds to address homeowner needs.
 Therefore, HOME recognizes the need for increased affordable housing.
 2 Priority Need Name CHDO Operating Expense Grant Program Priority Level High Population Other Geographic Areas Affected Other Associated Goals Increase the capacity of CHDOs Description WVHDF will provide less than 5% of its annual HOME award for funding the CHDO Operating Expense Grant Program.
 Basis for Relative Priority Provide HOME funds for operating expenses for certified CHDOs to maintain or build capacity to implement current or anticipated CHDO eligible activities.
-3 Priority Need Name Affordable Housing Opportunities (HTF)
+3 Priority Need Name Affordable Housing Opportunities (HTF) Priority Level High

 Population Extremely Low

 Large Families

 Families with Children

 Elderly

 Public Housing Residents

 Rural

 Chronic Homelessness

 Individuals

 Families with Children

 Mentally III

 Chronic Substance Abuse

 veterans

 Persons with HIV/AIDS

 Victims of Domestic Violence

 Unaccompanied Youth

 Elderly

 Frail Elderly

 Persons with Mental Disabilities

 Persons with Physical Disabilities

 Persons with Developmental Disabilities

 Persons with Alcohol or Other Addictions

 Persons with HIV/AIDS and their Families

 Victims of Domestic Violence

 Geographic Other

 Areas

-7 11 0 0 0

 Affected

-HTF-Expand Affordable Housing Opportunities

-Affected HTF-Expand Affordable Housing Opportunities Administration
+Associated HTF-Expand Affordable Housing Opportunities

+Goals Administration

+Description This is a priority need since West Virginia's existing inventory of affordable housin does not meet current need for individuals and families at or below 30% AMI and are considered extremely low-income.
+WVHDF will provide HTF funds through its HTF Rental Program to increase the supply of affordable residential rental housing

+through acquisition, new construction, and/or rehabilitation.
+As a result, increase affordable residential rental units will be available to extremely low-income individuals and families.